New Mexico “Support for Pursuing Federal Funding Opportunities” Request for Proposals

 Crop Insurance Flexibilities

-USDA’s Risk Management Agency is working with those insurance providers to provide additional flexibilities in response to COVID-19.
-Producers can continue to work with their Approved Insurance Providers, or AIPs, on policies, claims, and agreements.
-Farmers with crop insurance questions or needs should continue to contact their insurance agents about conduction business by telephone or email.
+USDA’s Risk Management Agency is working with insurance providers to provide additional flexibilities in response to COVID-19.
+Producers can continue to work with their Approved Insurance Providers (AIPs), on policies, claims, and agreements.
+Farmers with crop insurance questions or needs should continue to contact their insurance agents about conducting business by telephone or email.

 Farm Loan Flexibilities

-USDA’s Farm Service Agency is providing additional flexibilities to provide producers with credit options in response to the coronavirus pandemic. https://www.farmers.gov/coronavirus
+The USDA recognizes that loan-making activities are critical for annual operating and family living expenses, term investments for equipment and livestock, emergency needs, and cash flow, especially in tough times.
+USDA’s Farm Service Agency is providing additional flexibilities to provide producers with credit options in response to the coronavirus pandemic.

 Commodity Loan Flexibilities